 The Diabolique is a compact but effective unit and is one of the only free ones on offer through their online portal.
 It might not be the most powerful device on this list, but the fact that it comes in for free definitely reserves the right to a place on this list.

-- Two Tape Machine Emulations: Users have the option of choosing between 2 classic reel to reel emulations.
+- Two Tape Machine Emulations: You have the option of choosing between 2 classic reel to reel emulations.
 The first is a Revox F36, and the alternative is a Tandberg Model 3.
-These act as the two raw presets for users to build their saturation off of.
+These act as the two raw presets for you to build their saturation off of.

-- Vintage Parameter: Users can make use of this control to scoop out some of the frequencies.
+- Vintage Parameter: You can make use of this control to scoop out some of the frequencies.
 Boxing up the mid-range will result in the classic signal tones produced by old vinyl players.

 Diabolique is available to Windows or Mac users as a standalone device.